 How much does virtual staging software cost in Charlotte?

 Pricing varies, but most providers charge per image or per room.
 RealVision AI, for example, offers plans starting at $50 per image.
 For a typical 6-room home, the total cost ranges from $300 to $500—a fraction of the $2,000+ monthly fee for physical staging.
-Some platforms also offer subscription models for agents who stage five or more listings per month.
+Some platforms also offer subscription models for agents who stage five or more listings per month, bringing per-image costs down to $30.

 Is virtual staging effective for selling homes in Charlotte?